-Key indicator 5: Increased participatio n in competitive sport Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Key indicator 5: Increased participation in competitive sport Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: To continue to build upon competitive opportunities and access to new sports and activities for pupils.
-To maintain the school games gold mark through extensive competition attendance.
-Primary Stars.
-Attendance at Netball, Cricket and Primary Stars and approx. £380 transport costs to attend competitions children to compete against other schools and experience a mixed competitive calendar will result in a broader range of pupil involvement.
-School Games Gold Mark achieved for 2022/2023.
-Increased use of Primary Stars for 2023/2024 for the whole school year to further embed and embrace a range of competitive programs for all pupils.
-Achieving the School Games Gold Mark award has maintained, and will further increase the profile of PE and sport within the school.
+Stars and approx. transport costs to 2023/2024 for the whole school has further embedded and To maintain the school games gold mark through extensive competition attendance.
+Kwik Cricket, Dodgeball, Benchball, Gymnastics, Reception & KS1 Indoor Fundamentals, Cross-Country and Rounders' competitions this year.
+Apply for School Games Mark 2024 The cost for Forest School above also includes the cluster sports of pupil involvement.
+School Games Gold Mark achieved for 2024.
+Received Award in Autumn programs for all pupils.
+Achieving the School Games Gold Mark award has maintained, and further increased the profile of PE and sport within the school.

 Signed off by

 Head Teacher: Rachel Linton

-Date:
+Date: 14/07/25

 Subject Leader: Simon Walker

-Date:
+Date: 14/07/25

-Governor:
+Governor: Gordon Kneller

-Date:
+Date: 14/07/25